Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Fun Historical Facts Related to Dunnottar Castle

-If you know about this period of Scottish history from watching the Mel Gibson film Braveheart, you should know:
+If you know about this period of Scottish history from watching the Mel Gibson film Braveheart, and always longed to do it as part of a film location tour, you should know:

 • A critic called the film one of the least accurate historical films ever made.
 For example, tartans and kilts were not part of Scottish culture until nearly three centuries after the death of William Wallace.